 6. Turf Toe

-Turf Toe occurs when your big toe bends beyond its normal range of motion.
-It is considered a type of sprain, and will usually cause swelling.
+Turf toe occurs when your big toe bends beyond its normal range of motion.
+It is considered a type of sprain and will usually cause swelling.

 They call it “Turf Toe” because it often occurs during sports that are played on artificial turf, when your shoe grips to the surface but your body continues to move forward, bending the toe.

 Once swelling stops, you can tape your toe to restrict its movement.
 It’s important to keep the big toe from bending like that again, so you want to keep it steady.

 7. Heel Spurs